davidmacmillan/DeepLearningStudyGroup/README.md

 zoom link - On the meetup page
 meeting time - 6:30 pm California time

+##  Wednesday, August 10, 2022
+Paper:  On the Principles of Parsimony and Self-Consistency for the Emergence of Intelligence https://arxiv.org/abs/2207.04630
+Background: On the Principles of Parsimony and Self-Consistency for the Emergence of Intelligence https://arxiv.org/abs/2207.04630
+Background:  https://www.youtube.com/watch?v=OIVcfZeR1CE  youtube by author
+Background:   https://cmsa.fas.harvard.edu/wp-content/uploads/2021/04/Deep_Networks_from_First_Principles.pdf  -  slides by author

 ##  Wednesday, August 3, 2022
 Paper:  Data Distributional Properties Drive Emergent In-Context Learning in Transformers https://arxiv.org/pdf/2205.05055.pdf